Growing the seeds

-Cherimoya seeds sometimes have trouble kicking off their outer shell, so to help it along, i take a large toenail clipper, and clip off about 1/8" at several points around the seed, so that you can partially see inside at several points.
+Cherimoya seeds sometimes have trouble kicking off their outer shell, so to help it along, i take a large toenail clipper, and clip off about 1/8 inch (2 mm) at several points around the seed, so that you can partially see inside at several points.
 It isn't necessary to clip all the way around.
 If the edges are too thick to clip, try cracking the seed lightly with a nutcracker.
 The embryo is well-protected inside and usually doesn't mind the treatment.

-Start them with filtered sun or 1-2 hours of direct sun.
-Water as needed.
-Once the seedlings have 3 leaves, gently transplant to an 8" deep pot, and move them into bright shade for a week.
-Gradually increase the amount of sun they get a little each day, until they have 1/2 day sun after 1-2 weeks.
+They should sprout in about 4-6 weeks.
+Start them with filtered sun or 1-2 hours of direct sun, but protect from strong afternoon sun.
+Water as needed to keep the soil moist (but not constantly saturated).
+Once the seedlings have 3 leaves, gently transplant to a taller pot, and move them into bright shade for a week.
+You can move them outside if temperatures are mild.
+Gradually increase the amount of sun they get a little each day, until they have 1/2 day sun after 4-5 months.
 Cherimoyas prefer partial shade while young.

-Remember to protect your Cherimoyas from frost, as they will not survive temperatures under 27-31 degrees F.
+Remember to protect your plants from frost, especially when young, as they will not survive temperatures under 27-31 degrees F (-2 degrees C).

 For more info on growing Cherimoya, see : http://www.crfg.org/pubs/ff/cherimoya.html